jreisinger/jreisinger.github.io/cv.md

 * Full-stack administration of a large log management solution based on Splunk and syslog-ng running on Linux (CentOS/RHEL).
 * Implemented a monitoring system using Python, Perl and Bash.
+* Implemented a testing environment using VirtualBox, Vagrant, Ansible

 Sr. Linux Systems Specialist
 at Eset [Bratislava, 2015 - 2016]